 Aortic valve.
 The aortic valve is located between the left ventricle and the aorta.

-The left atrium contracts, allowing even more blood to flow into the left ventricle.
+The left atrium contracts.
+This lets even more blood to flow into the left ventricle.

-When the left ventricle contracts again, the mitral valve closes and the aortic valve opens, so blood flows into the aorta.
+When the left ventricle contracts, the mitral valve closes and the aortic valve opens.

 What is heart valve disease?

-Heart valves can malfunction in several ways, including:
+Heart valves can have several problems.
+These include:

-When heart valves fail to open and close properly, the implications for the heart can be
+When heart valves fail to open and close correctly, the damage to the heart can be